theophilusx/dbcm/README.md

 At this stage, the focus is on Postgresql.
 Other RDBMS may be considered in the future.

+<a id="orgd5ab40c"></a>

 ## Status

 Still very much under active development.
 However, some significant progress has been achieved.
 The current version provides a basic terminal/text based interface which enables

 -   Defining of git repository to be used to track database changes.
 Expects the git server to be configured to support ssh access.
 To start, create a bare git repository and note the ssh URL to access it.
 When you first run the program, it will prompt you for the necessary details and then will configure the repository for use as a DB change tracking system.
 -   Defining database targets.
 The DB target is where changes will be applied.
 Each repository can support multiple targets i.e. dev, uat and prod
 -   Defining new change plan.
 A change plan consists of 3 files, each of which is an SQL script.
 The application will setup stub scripts for each of the 3 scripts.
 The scripts are changes (e.g. DDL statements), verify (e.g. SQL to verify changes have been applied successfully) and rollback, a script that will undo/remove the changes implemented by the change script
 -   The application will open the preferred edito to edit the scripts.
 This is currently only supported on OSX.
 Other platforms will be added.
 -   The first time you run the application, it will ask a number of configuration questions.
-This information is stored in either a personal .dbcmrc file in the user's home directory or in configuration files within each repository.
+Some of this information is stored in a personal .dbcmrc file in the user's home directory and some is stored in configuration files within each repository.
+The difference is that the information stored in the personal .dbcmrc file is specific to th user, such as database target login credentials and information stored in the repository is relevant to all users.
 -   When defining a repository, you are asked about approval process.
 Changes can either be unapproved, require approval from at least one person on a list of approvers or require approval from all members on the approval list.
 Youa re prompted for the names of approvers when setting up a new repository.
 -   Applying of chabnges and verifying them is support3ed
 -   ROllback of changes is partially supported (WIP).
 -   Listing of changes applied to a target is implemented

 This application is still not ready for production use, but it is getting closer!
 There should be sufficient functionality to give a taste of what it will